YoavCodes/salmon/readme.md

 Visit [HighF.in](http://highf.in) to learn about the PaaS/SaaS behind the framework, and read the API docs

 ## Roadmap
-- support LESS and SASS out of the box
+- support SASS out of the box
 - page inheritance in the navigate object
 - data-binding
-- advanced caching and cache controls that browsers respect
 - full-text client-side search
 - websockets
 - support for other databases